salihzeki12000/Hackathon-Booking.com-Bidding-System-Taipei/README.md

+# Bidding System based on SystemJS + AngularJS for front-end.

 # SystemJS + AngularJS

 Seed project for ES6 modules via SystemJS with ES6 syntax using Babel that lazy-load and bundle build with AngularJS.